-Total amount of unrecognized tax benefits as of March 31, 2011 and 2012 that would reduce the effective tax rate, if recognized, are \(\frac{\pma}{9}\),114 and \(\frac{\pma}{11}\),489 million (\(\frac{\pma}{14}\),110 thousand), respectively.
+Total amount of unrecognized tax benefits as of March 31, 2012 and 2013 that would reduce the effective tax rate, if recognized, are \(\forall \) 11,489 million and \(\forall \) 14,716 million, respectively.

 Although Ricoh believes its estimates and assumptions of unrecognized tax benefits are reasonable, uncertainty regarding the final determination of tax audit settlements and any related litigation could affect the effective tax rate in the future periods.
-Based on each of the items of which Ricoh is aware as of March 31, 2012, no significant changes to the unrecognized tax benefits are expected within the next twelve months.
+Based on each of the items of which Ricoh is aware as of March 31, 2013, no significant changes to the unrecognized tax benefits are expected within the next twelve months.

 Ricoh recognizes interest and penalties related to unrecognized tax benefits in provision for income taxes in the consolidated statements of operations.
-Both interest and penalties accrued as of March 31, 2011 and 2012 and interest and penalties included in provision for income taxes for the years ended March 31, 2010, 2011 and 2012 are not material.
+Both interest and penalties accrued as of March 31, 2012 and 2013 and interest and penalties included in provision for income taxes for the years ended March 31, 2011, 2012 and 2013 are not material.

 Ricoh files income tax returns in Japan and various foreign tax jurisdictions.
 In Japan, Ricoh is no longer subject to regular income tax examinations by the tax authority for fiscal years before 2009.
 While there has been no specific indication by the tax authority that Ricoh will be subject to a transfer pricing examination in the near future, the tax authority could conduct a transfer pricing examination for fiscal years after 2006.
-In other major foreign tax jurisdictions, including the United States and United Kingdom, Ricoh is no longer subject to income tax examinations by tax authority for fiscal years before 2006 with few exceptions.
+In other major foreign tax jurisdictions, Ricoh is no longer subject to income tax examinations by tax authority for fiscal years before 2006 and 2011 in the United States and United Kingdom, respectively.